What TSA Allows and Restricts: A-Z Travel Security Guide

 You will need to follow a few requirements to fly with your pet.
 Most airlines do allow pets, but not all.
 Check with your airline and know what the specific regulations are.

-If an airline allows pets, it is limited to small cats, birds, and dogs.
+If an airline allows pets in-cabin, it’s often limited to small cats and dogs, and sometimes other small pets, depending on the airline.
 Your pet must fit into a pet carrier that will fit under the seat.
-Some airlines, regarding everything TSA approved require the carrier to remain under the seat the entire trip.
+Some airlines require the carrier to remain under the seat the entire trip.

 Traveling with a pet costs $35 to $225, depending on how far the flight is.
 The fee is a one-time charge.